 Start with a clean, dry face.
 Put in your yellow contacts.
 It’s easier if you put them in now rather than risk any harm to your completed look.

 If you so wish, apply a layer of make-up primer.
-Once this has been applied, take a make-up sponge and your white cream make-up.
+Once this has been applied, take a make-up sponge and apply your white cream make-up in a stippling motion.
 This white cream will be your base to create the look.
 Apply this to your face, ears, and neck.
 Do not apply to your eyebrows.
 Have a hand mirror (or a good friend) at the ready to use so you can apply the make-up to the back of your neck and behind your ears.
 You will more than likely have to apply a second layer, blend, or touch-up during this process.
 Wait for a couple of minutes before you go on to the next step so that the white cream base can set on your skin.

 Take your darkest, golden shade (NYX Baked Shadow in “Ghetto Gold”) and the make-up sponge you used to apply the first layer of powder.
 Lightly stipple all over.
 You’ll notice that this will bring out the yellow tones, and complete that pearlescent glow that Data has.